-Your 28 Week Old Baby – Development, Milestones & Care
+28 Week Old Baby: Development, Milestones & Care Tips

 Your baby is now a bundle of energy that is always moving.
+Your 28 week old baby is also undergoing several developmental changes, both physical and cognitive.
 By this age, your child’s brain development has occurred in a significant manner.
-It will be a great idea to follow up on the developmental milestones that the child is supposed to be passing but worry not if they have not occurred.
+It would be a great idea to follow up on the developmental milestones that the child is supposed to be passing, but worry not if they have not occurred.
 Milestones are not rules but simply guidelines to give you a better idea of the baby’s progress.
+If you are excited about following your little one’s growth and development journey, let’s not wait any further and dive into this fascinating article.

-A 28 week-old baby’s weight is much more than what it was when he was born, because of the muscles strengthening greatly in the child.
+A 28-week-old baby’s weight is much more than what it was when he was born because the muscles strengthen greatly in the child.
 Your child will already have learnt to crawl by now, so make sure to keep any choking hazards away from the floor.
-Rolling around is also common, and your child might be choosing to roll around everywhere, too.
+Rolling around is also common, and your child might be choosing to roll around everywhere, too (1).

-This chosen method of movement varies greatly in children, so it should not be focused upon too much.
+This chosen method of movement varies greatly in children, so it should not be focused on too much.
 Some babies might sit without support; some might even start crawling.
 Brain development is also improving well.
-The brain controls the practising of muscles, and powers towards learning to stand up and walk.
+The brain controls the practising of muscles and powers towards learning to stand up and walk.

 By this time, your child will also be hungrier than ever.
-His appetite will increases as he needs more energy than ever in order to power his rapid movements and brain development.
-Learning new skills also requires a lot of energy, and there will be very less resting periods for the baby.
+His appetite will increase as he needs more energy than ever in order to power his rapid movements and brain development.
+Learning new skills also requires a lot of energy, and there will be very few resting periods for the baby.
 In other words, this period involves rapid development on all fronts.

 [Also Read: 7 Months Old Baby Development]